bjzelvelder/GABBI/README.md

 ```
 ---
 # Pipeline overview
 The GABBI pipeline is a fully automated pipeline to design target capture baits (or probes) using a **whole-genome alignment**.
 As opposed to other commonly used methods of probe design, GABBI doesn't rely on a **base taxon**.
 The final set of targeted loci tend to be more variable than ultraconserved elements (UCE) and are referred to as shared homologous regions (SHR).
-Further details on the context and signficance of this new probe design method can be accessed through the [publication](#citation) that features the GABBI pipeline.
+Further details on the context and signficance of this new probe design method can be accessed through the publication that features the GABBI pipeline ([Zelvelder et al. 202X](#citation)).

 The GABBI pipeline can be segmented into 6 phases:
-  1) Aligning chromosome-level genomes using [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus?tab=readme-ov-file) (Armstrong et al. 2020)
+  - **1)** Aligning chromosome-level genomes using [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) ([Armstrong et al. 2020](#references))
-  2) Identifying conserved regions using [PhastCons](http://compgen.cshl.edu/phast/phastCons-tutorial.php) (Hubisz et al. 2011)
+  - **2)** Identifying conserved regions using [MAFFilter](https://github.com/jydu/maffilter) and [PhastCons](http://compgen.cshl.edu/phast/phastCons-tutorial.php) ([Hubisz et al. 2011; Dutheil et al. 2014](#references))
-  3) Extracting shared conserved regions between chromosome-level genomes using BLAST (NCBI; Altschul 2017)
+  - **3)** Extracting shared conserved regions between chromosome-level genomes using BLAST (NCBI; [Altschul 2017](#references))
-  4) Making a temporary probe set out of these shared conserved regions enriched with ancestral sequences using IQ-TREE 3 (Wong et al. 2025)
+  - **4)** Making a temporary probe set out of these shared conserved regions enriched with ancestral sequences using IQ-TREE 3 ([Wong et al. 2025](#references))
-  5) Testing the temporary probe set with _in silico_ target capture on additional genomes using [PHYLUCE](https://phyluce.readthedocs.io/en/latest/purpose.html) (Faircloth 2016)
+  - **5)** Testing the temporary probe set with _in silico_ target capture on additional genomes using [PHYLUCE](https://phyluce.readthedocs.io/en/latest/purpose.html) ([Faircloth 2016](#references))
-  6) Extracting the final set of SHR (or targeted loci) enriched with ancestral sequences
+  - **6)** Extracting the final set of SHR (or targeted loci) enriched with ancestral sequences

 <p align="left">
   <img src="/image/GABBI_pipeline.png" alt="GABBI_pipeline"/>
 </p>

 The goal of this pipeline is to allow anyone wishing to make a set of specific target capture baits as straightforward as possible, while still being versatile to user specifics.
-For this reason, you only need to provide **chromosome-level genomes** and a corresponding **guide tree** (see [preparing input data](#preparing-input-data) section) for the genome alignment (though high quality, scaffold-level genomes might work fine for our purposes), and an additionnal set of **whole-genome assemblies**.
+For this reason, you only need to provide **chromosome-level genomes** and a corresponding **guide tree** (see [preparing input data](#preparing-input-data) section) for the genome alignment (although high quality, scaffold-level genomes might work fine for our purpose), and an additionnal set of **whole-genome assemblies**.
 Each step of the pipeline is checkpointed to save time and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset specifics (see [detailed options](#detailed-options)).

-> **Note:** When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline
-> took roughly 13 hours and 30 minutes to run in total and produced 20G of data.
-As it is strongly paralellized, we strongly
-> recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets.
+> **Note:** When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline took roughly 13 hours and 30 minutes to run in total and produced 20 Gb of data.
+As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets.

 ---
 # How to use the GABBI pipeline
 Once you have fetched the GABBI singularity image and succesfully ran the help command, GABBI is ready to run.
 To help you prepare input data and reading GABBI output, this section will guide you through each option in greater details using a small examplar dataset available in ```example_data```.
-This examplar dataset contains 4 chromosome-level genomes and 7 additional genomes of a small sample of weevils that belong to the Curculioninae subfamily (sensu 'CCCMS').
+This examplar dataset contains 4 chromosome-level genomes and 7 additional genomes of a small sample of weevils that belong to the Curculioninae subfamily (sensu 'CCCMS'; [Haran et al. 2023](#references)).

 ## Preparing input data
 GABBI only requires three arguments to run: ```--chr-genomes```, ```--guide-tree```, and ```--add-genomes```.
 Thus, we need to [download](#downloading-ncbi-genomes) and [organize](#organizing-directory-architecture) the genomes that will be used for the probe design and provide a phylogenetic tree of the chromosome-level genomes to [guide the genomic alignment](#getting-a-guide-tree).
 But first, there are a few things to note on how to [choose those genomes](#choosing-representative-taxa).

 ### Choosing representative taxa
 Ultimately, the goal of a probe set is to efficiently hybridize with the fragmented DNA of any taxon belonging to the targeted taxonomic group.
 Thus, we want as much as possible that our probe sequences map the actual variation of each targeted locus.
-As we cannot represent the entire diversity of our taxonomic target in the probe design (otherwise why would we even bother with probe design?), we have to rely on a drastic subsample of its diveristy by a handful of representative taxa (typically, only 7 taxa represent the 400k species of the Coleoptera UCE probe set).
-So here are a few things you should have in mind:
+As we cannot represent the entire diversity of our taxonomic target in the probe design (otherwise why would we even bother with probe design?), we have to rely on a drastic subsample of its diveristy by a handful of representative taxa.
+Historically, very few genomes were used to represent large taxonomic scales (e.g. only 6 taxa represent the 400k species of the Coleoptera UCE probe set; [Faircloth 2017](#references)), but thanks to the growing number of whole-genomes available, we can greatly improve this number.
+Nonetheless, here are a few things you should have in mind:
 - Avoid the taxonomic redundancy in representative genomes.
 Some genus/tribe are often overrepresented among available genomes whereas entire families can be missing.
 Reducing the taxonomic redundancy in the genome set should prevent selected markers to appear more shared than expected.
 - Be aware that providing too many genomes can rapidly become computationnaly intensive.
 Further research is needed to quantify an optimum, but providing one or two taxa per taxonomic tribe should be enough to cover their genetic variation.
 - Genomic alignment should be conducted on chromosome-level (or very high quality) genomes and validated with a separate set of additional genomes.
 But testing the final probe set with a third set of genomes/raw data can also be useful!